Photos: Ise-ji Objects

 - Writing and rewriting my talk for Figma’s “Config” conference (con … fig … figma … conference … 😎) on Feb 6; lots of notes about walks and books and tools and “deep work.”

-- Drafting and designing the refresh for the Explorers Club membership program.
+- Drafting and designing the refresh for the SPECIAL PROJECTS membership program.
 It launched a year ago on Jan 23.
 It’s been a great success so far and I want that page to reflect just how much has been produced in this last year as a direct result of member support.

 - Turning the pizza toast walk into a limited edition book.